fastrgv/RufasSwap/README.md

 ------------------------------------------------------
 ## Running:

-Unzip the archive and you will see a new directory appear with a name like <bundle+date>", that you should rename to something like <install_directory>.
+Unzip the archive and you will see a new directory appear with a name like (bundle+date), that you should rename to something like (install_directory).

-Users should then cd to <install_directory>, then, at the command line, type the executable name to start the game.
+Linux users should then cd to <install_directory>, then, at the command line, type the executable name to start the game.
+Linux users may also double click the icon of rufaswap_gnu in file manager.

-Mac users please note:  this game is initiated by opening a terminal, navigating to the <install_directory>, and typing the executable-name on the command line.
+Mac users note that this game may be initiated in two ways, also.
+First, by opening a terminal, navigating to the (install_directory), and typing rufaswap_osx on the command line.
+Second by navigating to the installation directory in Finder and clicking the "rufaswap.app" icon named "RufasSwap".

 The <install_directory> should contain subdirectories named "data", "libs", "pix".

 So, at the command line type:
 	rufaswap_gnu ( or rufaswap_osx )